jpresnick/blog/README.md

 The stylesheet used to style the blog.

 ### - templates folder
-Contains all of the HTML files liked to in the blog.
+Contains all of the HTML files linked to in the blog.

 ## Requirements
 For Mac: